MAAP-Project/maap-api-nasa/README.md

 Development server: https://api.dit.maap-project.org/api

 ## I. Local development using docker
+Set your FERNET_KEY environment variable to be a key, doesn't necessarily need to be valid
 ```bash
 cd docker
 docker-compose -f docker-compose-local.yml up
 ```
+Once you make code changes you might need to delete your maap-api-nasa docker image for these code changes to be reflected.
+If you are getting a network not found error, try running `docker-compose -f docker-compose-local.yml up --force-recreate`

 ## II.
 Local development using poetry and virtualenv